jessemillar/language-notes/technology/cassandra/README.md

 - When you run an `INSERT`, if that row already exists, it is updated
 - If you want to be able to run a query similar to `SELECT * FROM users WHERE city='Boston'`, `city` must be defined as a primary key or index during table creation
 	- `CREATE TABLE users(id uuid, name varchar, city varchar, PRIMARY KEY (id, city));`

+## Resources
+- [This website](https://www.ecyrd.com/cassandracalculator/) seems to be a good way to wrap your head around the effects of different cluster and replication factor configurations

 ### CQL
 - Cassandra Query Language